Mergecap is a program that combines multiple saved capture files into a single

 -F flag can be used

-to specify the format in which to write the capture file; it can write the file
+to specify the capture file’s output format ; it can write the file

 in libpcap format (standard libpcap format, a modified format used by some